arnt/mailmaint-smtputf8/draft-ietf-mailmaint-smtputf8-syntax.md

 # Open issues

-1. PRECIS IdentifierClass?

-2. More examples.

-3. Wording to identify destiny; I think this should probably become a proposed standard and modify a couple of RFCs, but I'm uncertain about some details and left that open now.
+1. Wording to identify destiny; I think this should probably become a proposed standard and modify a couple of RFCs, but I'm uncertain about some details and left that open now.